Rishi Kapoor’s last rites at Chandanwadi Electric Crematorium amid tight police security

 Late actor Rishi Kapoor's family and friends including Randhir Kapoor, Saif Ali Khan, Kareena Kapoor and Alia Bhatt arrived at Chandanwadi crematorium on April 30.
 Rishi Kapoor's mortal remains will be..

-April 30 will be one of the saddest days in Hindi Cinema as one of its most beloved actors Rishi Kapoor left for the heavenly abode. *He passed away today*...
+April 30 will be one of the saddest days in Hindi Cinema as one of its most beloved actors Rishi Kapoor left for the skies. *He passed away today* morning at...
 Mid-Day Also reported by •Zee News •IndiaTimes

-The Delhi Police has granted permission to Riddhima Sahni, daughter of actor Rishi Kapoor who passed away on Thursday morning, to travel to Mumbai for his last...
-Mid-Day Also reported by •Bollywood Life